leolabs/gpto/README.md

   -h, --help     Show help                                             [boolean]

 Examples:
-  deno run .
-Run the script in the current folder deno run --dry-run <folder>  Run the script without modifying any files
+  .
+Run the script in the current folder --dry-run <folder>  Run the script without modifying any files
 ```